opencadc-metadata-curation/vlass2caom2/README.md

 # How To Run VLASS

-In an empty directory:
+In an empty directory (the 'working directory'):

-1. This is the working directory, so it should have some space.

 1. In the master branch of this repository, find the scripts directory, and copy the files docker-entrypoint.sh, config.yml, and vlass_run_visitor.sh to the working directory.